 2. Your essay should answer, clearly and succinctly, the question posed.
 Structure the essay to allow for a disciplined analysis that provides a convincing foundation for your position.
 Judiciously draw on key scholarly works and appropriate empirical information.
 We are more likely to award the prize to a nuanced essay based in theory and empirics rather than dogmatic ideology.
 Winning essays will also include recommendations as well as their costs and benefits.

 3. The essay should incorporate the words and the theory of the Preamble to the Constitution and the Preamble to the Declaration of Independence for these contain the values that we are trying to promote.
+The essay should also clearly reference the aspects of this website that you believe relate to your points even if its to disagree with the website (we can handle disagreement!).

 4. Your paper should: